-Whether you are considering a reverse mortgage for yourself or doing research on behalf of a family member, we should address the elephant in the room first.A lot of people out there, perhaps yourself included, are wary of reverse mortgages because several years ago there were news reports about seniors being cheated out of their homes and life savings in the name of a reverse mortgage.Seniors left homeless, heirs with nothing to inherit, the stories were horrific.Dishonest lenders and family members were abusing this new loan program and giving the entire concept a bad name.
+Whether you are considering a reverse mortgage for yourself or doing research on behalf of a family member or client, we should address the elephant in the room first.A lot of people out there, perhaps yourself included, are wary of reverse mortgages because several years ago there were reports of seniors being cheated out of their homes and life savings in the name of a reverse mortgage.Seniors left homeless, heirs with nothing to inherit, the stories were horrific.Dishonest lenders and family members were abusing this new loan program and giving the entire concept a bad name.

 Is a reverse mortgage for everyone?No, of course not.No one product, in any industry, is a one-size-fits-all solution for every consumer.However, for borrowers who are 62 or older and have sufficient home equity, this loan program has the potential to be life-changing, and in a very good way.